IS-CORE-23-24-Section-1/Grading-App-Section-1/README.md

-# David is my daddy
+# David is my friend